Hacker Perspective: Vaccines limit life-time accumulated damage from viruses

 - Since RNA viruses can easily overwhelm a cells internal machinery by directly taking over a ribosome, the cell is no

 longer able to carry on normal functions (an important one being the metabolism of glucose into ATP by another cellular organelle known as the Mitochondrian).
 A cell infected this way is living on borrowed time and will eventually burn

 itself out doing nothing more other than making new copies of the invading virus.
 Or, it might be marked for death by

 Now for a short detour

-Over the past 60 years I have noticed more people around me (mostly family + friends) being diagnosed with:
+Over the past 60 years I have noticed an ever increasing number of people around me (mostly family + friends) being diagnosed

-throughout the body.
-Apparently these receptors become worn out from overuse (associated with a life-time over consumption of
+Apparently these receptors become worn out from overuse (associated with a life-time over consumption of sugar and/or

 - macular degeneration is associated with